samanthaworri/signaturepadbckgimg/README.md

 # signaturepadbckgimg
-Utilization of HTML5 canvas based smooth signature drawing http://szimek.github.io/signature_pad/
+This is simple utilization of HTML5 canvas based smooth signature drawing by http://szimek.github.io/signature_pad/

+I needed Signature Pad input to be saved on image on with the background image.